bottiger1/Cubemaker/README.md

 ## UPDATE

 TF2 (which this was originally made for) now has the skybox_swapper entity https://developer.valvesoftware.com/wiki/Skybox_swapper.
 If you are on TF2 we recommend that you use that instead for smaller map sizes.
 However this program is still needed for older games like CS Source.

+Actually, this program will still be useful in games with skybox_swapper entity if you want to have multiple skyboxes on the same level in different areas, probably a rare occurance.

 ## How to use